On hyperbolic rational maps with finitely connected Fatou sets: Cycles of rescaling limits

-The holes are contained in $\{0, 1, \infty\}$.
-Let $K_j$ be an exhaustion of compact set for $\hat\C-\{0,1,\infty\}$.
-Denote the metric generated by the sup norm (with respect to the standard spherical metric) on $K_j$ for a pair of continuous functions as
+Let $K_j$ be an exhaustion of compact sets for $\hat\C-\{0,1,\infty\}$.
+Denote the metric generated by the sup norm (with respect to the standard spherical metric) on $K_j$ for a pair of continuous functions by